I was glad he was out of my head. I was glad to be free of him. At last.

 entire brain.
 It hurt it hurt it hurt.
 I shifted my eyes to look out the window.
 We were headed out of town.

 Houses spaced out.
-Up we travelled out of the valley, into the countryside, where there were yawning fields,
+Up we traveled out of the valley, into the countryside, where there were yawning fields,

 and trees, and little woods.
 Plenty of spots.
 Plenty of spots to pick from.